Counseling for People Who Have Suffered from Sexual Assault in Alexandria, VA (Franconia)—Counselors, Therapists

 — Maya Angelou

-The therapists at Thriveworks Alexandria have worked with a number of people who have lived through sexual violence.
+The therapists at Thriveworks Alexandria, VA (Franconia) have worked with a number of people who have lived through sexual violence.
 Our mental health professionals understand that sexual assault brings many forms of harm into an individual’s life, and we are committing to giving our clients the holistic care they deserve.

 Sexual Violence: A Difficult Reality

 It is not pleasant to think about the reality of sexual violence, but it is important to do so.
 When people understand the different forms sexual violence can take and how frequently it may occur, then this knowledge may help fight the shame that sexual violence can ignite within victims.
 Sexual assault is a broad term that could mean an individual has experienced:

 - Rape is when one person forces or coerces (either physically or emotionally) another person to perform a sexual act that involves penetration.
 Forced oral sex is a form of rape.

 - Sexual Harassment includes undesired sexual advances, unwelcomed solicitations for sexual favors, or talk that has inappropriate sexual overtones.

 - Child Sexual Abuse is sexual contact or acts of any kind between a child and an adult.
 Because children cannot consent to sex, any sexual interactions between an adult and child are abusive.